What are Layer 2 (L2) Blockchains?

 Layer 2 is a collective term that encompasses a wide variety of scaling solutions.

-The most popular types of Layer 2 solutions are optimistic and zero-knowledge rollups.
+The most popular types of Layer 2 networks are optimistic and zero-knowledge rollups.
 But there are also other types like sidechains and validiums that offer scalability similar to L2's but don’t depend on the mainnet for security.

 Let’s dive into the different types of Layer 2 blockchains that help scale the Ethereum mainnet.